cauhoi/upload_csv/README.md

 ### Upload CSV

-The goal
-is to build a very basic web interface for this database that accepts file uploads, stores the data in a relational database, and displays the information back to the user.
+This is a Rails app that accepts file uploads, stores the data in a relational database, and displays the information back to the user.

-##### Requirements

 - Built in Ruby on Rails.
 - Allow a user to upload a comma-delimited file of contacts via a web form.
 The